 Optimizing for a Sale

 One year after our first offer, we were ready to revisit the sale.
 It made sense logically.
 For me, Wavve represented 90% of my net worth and it seemed prudent to take some of that off the table.
 The emotional side of this decision was more complicated.
-We'd spent 5 years building this company and presumably, we'd have no control over the future once we handed the keys over.
-But after spending the previous year creating, launching new features, shipping lots of code, and being back in optimization mode, we were ready for something new.
+I'd spent 5 years and thousands of hours building this company and presumably, we'd have no control over the future once we handed the keys over.
+But after spending the previous year creating, launching new features, writing lots of code, and being back in optimization mode, we were ready for something new.

-I built a valuation tracker showing acquisition ranges based on our SaaS multiple for a period of future months.
-By January 2020, my projections had Wavve at about $3M, which was a dream target we'd discussed one year earlier.
-After broker fees, we'd actually need to sell for more due to (10% - 15% commission).
+I built a valuation tracker showing acquisition ranges based on our SaaS multiple for the next 12 months.
+By January 2020, my projections had Wavve at about $3M, which was the minimum target we'd discussed one year earlier.

-During our follow-up call with the broker, we grew more excited as our dream sale price was finally within reach.
-When the call turned to financials, I realized I'd made a pretty big error.
-Buyers calculate value based on EBITDA or SDE using a twelve month trailing (TTM) formula.
-I'd just been multiplying current month process by 12. 🤦♂️
+During our follow-up call with the broker, we grew more excited as it felt that a massive sale price was within reach.
+BUT, when the call turned to some financial nuances, I realized I'd made a pretty big error.
+Buyers value a company based on EBITDA or SDE using a twelve month trailing (TTM) formula.
+I'd just been multiplying current monthly revenue by 12. 🤦♂️

-Fortunately our margins were consistently 75%-80% so we weren't terribly far off.
+Fortunately our margins were consistently 75%-80% so our profits weren't terribly far off from the revenue based calculyion I was using.
 It would take about six months before TTM caught up in a meaningful way, so we planned to follow up with the broker during Q2 of 2020 with plans to list over the summer.

-That never happened.
-In March, the whole economy shutdown.
+That call never happened.
+In March of 2020, the whole economy shutdown due to COVID-19.
 Most buyers went home and those that didn't were looking to acquire distressed businesses for a steep discount.
-Each of us was earning over $20k per month in profits at this point, so we were prepared to ride this out and draw monthly profits for as long as we could.
+At this point I was earning well over $20,000/ month in profit distributions, so I waa okay with the idea of just holding the business indefinitely.

 We were still uncertain as to how COVID and lockdowns would impact our ability to sell the business, but we were extremely grateful for healthy growth in Q2.
 By April, business was better than ever.
 From April to June we were signing up record customer numbers almost every day – a result of the shift to at-home work and huge growth in new podcasts .